-Revenue in the Americas region was down due to lower revenues in Financial Self Service, Retail Store Automation, Customer Services and Systemedia.
-In the EMEA region, increases beyond the impact of foreign currency for our Financial Self Service, Retail Store Automation and Payment & Imaging and Other businesses were more than offset by declines in Data Warehousing, Customer Services and Systemedia.
-In Japan, revenue was down in Data Warehousing, Retail Store Automation and Customer Services.
-Finally, in our Asia/Pacific region, the revenue increase was driven by increases in Data Warehousing, Financial Self Service and Payment & Imaging and Other.
+Revenue changes in constant currency In the Americas region, increased revenue in Data Warehousing was more than offset by decreases in the other segments.
+In the EMEA region, increases for our Financial Self Service, Retail Store Automation and Payment & Imaging and Other businesses were partially offset by declines in Data Warehousing, Customer Services and Systemedia.
+In Japan, revenue increases in each of our product businesses were partially offset by the expected decrease in Customer Services as we continue to reduce lower-margin revenues associated with servicing of third-party products.
+Finally, in our Asia/Pacific region, the revenue increase was driven primarily by increases in Data Warehousing and Financial Self Service.